MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/write-a-ucsi-driver.md

 UcmUcsiPpmSetUcsiCommandRequestQueue(ppmObject, UcsiCommandRequestQueue);

-status = STATUS_SUCCESS;
 ```

 The client driver must also call [**UcmUcsiPpmStart**](https://docs.microsoft.com/en-us/windows-hardware/drivers/ddi/content/ucmucsippm/nf-ucmucsippm-ucmucsippmstart) to notify UcmUcsiCx that the driver is ready to receive the IOCTL requests.
 Conversely, when the driver does not want to process any more requests, it must call [**UcmUcsiPpmStop**](https://docs.microsoft.com/en-us/windows-hardware/drivers/ddi/content/ucmucsippm/nf-ucmucsippm-ucmucsippmstop).

-## 4. Handle the IOCTL requets
+## 4. Handle the IOCTL requests

 Consider this example sequence of the events that occurs when a USB Type-C partner is attached to a connector.

 1. PPM firmware determines an attach event and sends a notification to the client driver.
 2. Client driver calls [**UcmUcsiPpmNotification**](https://docs.microsoft.com/en-us/windows-hardware/drivers/ddi/content/ucmucsippm/nf-ucmucsippm-ucmucsippmnotification) to send that notification to UcmUcsiCx.
 3. UcmUcsiCx notfies the OPM state machine and it sends a Get Connector Status command to UcmUcsiCx.
 4. UcmUcsiCx creates a request and sends [IOCTL_UCMUCSI_PPM_GET_UCSI_DATA_BLOCK](https://docs.microsoft.com/en-us/windows-hardware/drivers/ddi/content/ucmucsippmrequests/ni-ucmucsippmrequests-ioctl_ucmucsi_ppm_get_ucsi_data_block) to the client driver.
 5. The client driver processes that request and sends the command to the PPM firmware.
 The driver completes this request asynchronously and sends another notification to UcmUcsiCx.
-6. On successful command complete notification, the OPM state machine reads the payload (containing connector status info) and notifies UcmCx of a Type-C attach.
+6. On successful command complete notification, the OPM state machine reads the payload (containing connector status info) and notifies UCM of the Type-C attach event.

 In this example, the payload also indicated that a change in power delivery negotiation status between the firmware and the port partner was successful.
 The OPM state machine sends another UCSI command: Get PDOs.
-Similar to Get Connector Status command, when Get PDOs command completes successfully, the OPM state machine notifies UcmCx of this event.
+Similar to Get Connector Status command, when Get PDOs command completes successfully, the OPM state machine notifies UCM of this event.

+The client driver's handler for [EVT_WDF_IO_QUEUE_IO_DEVICE_CONTROL](https://docs.microsoft.com/en-us/windows-hardware/drivers/ddi/content/wdfio/nc-wdfio-evt_wdf_io_queue_io_device_control) is similar to this example code.
+For information about handling requests, see [Request Handlers](https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/request-handlers)

 ```
 void EvtIoDeviceControl(